germangar/makebsp-documentation/README.md

   - Standard floating-point RGB (0.0 to 1.0)
   - Integer RGB (0 to 255)
   - Hexadecimal color codes (e.g., `#RRGGBB`)
-- **No Color Normalization:** (Important) The compiler no longer automatically normalizes color vectors.
+- **No Color Normalization:** The compiler no longer automatically normalizes color vectors.
 The color values you specify are used exactly as intended, preserving the original brightness and artistic intent rather than artificially brightening the light emission.

 ### General Changes
-- **Default Backsplash:** The default light backsplash is now disabled (0.0) unless explicitly requested by the game profile or via the `q3map_backsplash` directive.
+- **Default Backsplash:** The default light backsplash is now disabled (0.0) unless explicitly requested by the game profile, via the `q3map_backsplash` directive or the entity key 'backsplash'.

 ### Stage / Pass Directives
 - **material <image>**: Scanned inside rendering passes.
 This QFusion-specific keyword is recognized and its image will be used as a fallback to derive average surface colors and light colors if `qer_editorimage` or `q3map_lightimage` are not specified.